The Financial Side of CX: Which Customers Should You Invest In?

 Creating a systematic approach to identify and invest in these customers is the focus this episode of The Customer Experience Podcast.
 To help us think through CX in a financial context, we’re honored to be joined by Sarah Toms.

 Sarah has worked in the technology field for more than 25 years.
 For the past six of those years, Sarah has served in several IT director roles at The Wharton School at the University of Pennsylvania.
 She cofounded and currently serves as the Executive Director of Wharton Interactive.
 Along with her colleague Peter Fader, Sarah recently coauthored The Customer Centricity Playbook: Implementing a Winning Strategy Driven by Customer Lifetime Value, an Amazon bestseller in the Customer Relations category.
-(Fun fact: that Amazon achievement is something we have in common!)

 customer experience, Sarah Toms, The Customer Centricity Playbook, secret sauce